Alcoholic neuropathy is damage to the nerves that results from excessive drinking of alcohol.

 Exams and Tests

-The health care provider will perform a physical exam and ask about symptoms.
+Your health care provider will perform a physical exam and ask about symptoms.
 An eye exam may show eye problems.

-Alcoholism often makes the body unable to use or store certain vitamins and minerals.
+Excessive alcohol use often makes the body unable to use or store certain vitamins and minerals.
 Blood tests will be ordered to check for a deficiency (lack) of:

 - Controlling symptoms